jenlky/hugo-blog/content/_index.md

 **Why do I want to work with software?**

 Software is eating the world.
-There is a lower barrier of entry to it than say medicine.
-It's the same with writing - you are a Writer and a Software Developer as long as you make money off it.
-I choose to join this industry because given my circumstances, it was the best choice for me to make a meaningful impact at scale.
+There is a low barrier of entry and gatekeeping to it than say medicine.
+It affords the freedom to learn on your own like writing.
+You are a Writer and a Software Developer as long as you make money off it.
+I chose to join this industry because given my circumstances, it was the best choice for me to make a meaningful impact at scale.

+While I'm optimistic about the power of technology, I'm pessimistic about it as a tool to regulate human's behaviour.
+When I served in the military, I learnt the efficiacy of peer pressure when the whole platoon is punished for one person's mistake.
+The most advanced social technology we have is a village and we've replaced it with monolithic institutions.

 My email address is <a href="mailto:jenssen.lee@gmail.com">jenssen.lee@gmail.com</a>